robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-1-ect-theory.md

 An example of the difference between tier 1 and 2 words would be ‘nice’ to ‘wonderful’ or ‘silly’ to ‘absurd’.

-If you are working on a piece of text, it's the Tier 2 words that should be drawn out of that text before you teach it or read it as a class.
+If you are working on a piece of text, it’s the Tier 2 words that should be drawn out of that text before you teach it or read it as a class.
 This can be done by looking at meanings, finding synonyms of that word, putting it into a context that the pupils are familiar with, before giving examples of when that word is being used in a sentence.
-During reading, highlight the words which have been pre-taught to draw pupils' attention to them in context.
-You should limit the new vocabulary you teach to 5 words or so a week and revisit them throughout the term to strengthen pupils' long-term memory of them.
+During reading, highlight the words which have been pre-taught to draw pupils’ attention to them in context.
+You should limit the new vocabulary you teach to 5 words or so a week and revisit them throughout the term to strengthen pupils’ long-term memory of them.

 Tier 2 words can also be instruction or command words and these, for older children, are useful to be taught explicitly and identify the differences between them.
 For example, you should teach pupils what it means to write analytically as opposed to writing a discussion.